rsdoiel/antenna/science_and_technology.md

 ---

-## 6 IT contractors arrested for defrauding Uncle Sam out of millions
+## Six IT contractors accused of swindling Uncle Sam out of millions

 date: 2024-11-03, updated: 2024-11-04, from: The Register (UK I.T.
 News)

-<h4>Also, ecommerce fraud ring disrupted, another Operation Power Off victory, Sino SOHO botnet spotted, and more</h4> <p><strong>in brief</strong>  The US Department of Justice has charged six people with two separate schemes to defraud Uncle Sam out of millions of dollars connected to IT product and services contracts. …</p>
+<h4>Also, ecommerce fraud ring disrupted, another Operation Power Off victory, Sino SOHO botnet spotted, and more</h4> <p><strong>Security in brief</strong>  The US Department of Justice has charged six people with two separate schemes to defraud Uncle Sam out of millions of dollars connected to IT product and services contracts. …</p>

 <br>